 Once the traveler has landed at their destination, they’ll find that vehicle transportation services have rolled out new cleaning processes as well.
 For example, Enterprise started a Complete Clean Pledge.
 According to Enterprise, “The Pledge extends to both the company’s car rental operations and its comprehensive list of ground-transportation services: truck rental, corporate fleet management, retail car sales, vanpooling, carsharing and vehicle-subscription services.”
 Most agencies have even enabled travelers to pick up their rental cars curbside.

 Rideshare companies such as Lyft distributed supplies like hand sanitizer and face masks at no charge to their drivers to ensure safety.
 On their website they have suggestions riders should follow such as wearing a face mask, keeping their hands clean, sitting in the backseat, and rolling car windows down.
-They also continue to provide local updates broken down by state and province, that travelers can use to check the status of government restrictions, safety guidelines, and changes to service in each region.

 At the start of the COVID-19 outbreak, many hotel locations decided to temporarily close in an effort to decrease exposure to the virus for employees and guests.
 Before re-opening, many hotel brands have first invested in better equipment to keep their rooms and common areas sanitized around the clock.
 For those hotels that did not close, new sanitation protocols were implemented immediately.
 Many hotels have released statements about all of their cleaning methods.
 Some commonalities travelers can expect are frequent sanitization of common spaces, front desk representatives wearing masks, limited hotel dining and room servicing options, and additional hand sanitizer provided to guests.